-A pellet gun is a gun or rifle that uses air pressure to shoot non-spherical projectiles known as pellets.
+A pellet gun is a gun or rifle that uses air pressure to shoot non-spherical projectiles, known as pellets.
 Usually, there is a lever incorporated into the design of the gun.
 When the shooter pulls the lever, it pressurizes the internal reservoir.
-After that, when the shooter pulls the trigger, the pressure is released.
+After that, the pressure is released when the shooter pulls the trigger.
 This propels the pellet out of the barrel.

 The Several Uses of a Pellet Gun

 There are many reasons to use a pellet gun.
 First of all, they are far less deadly than powder guns.
 Secondly, they are more affordable.
 Also, these guns make less noise when shooting.
-And when you shoot small game with pellet guns, there is little to no damage to the meat compared to a shotgun kill.
+And when you shoot a small game with pellet guns, the meat has little to no damage compared to a shotgun kill.

-Air guns, or guns that rely on pneumatic technology, were first used in 1580.
+Air guns, which rely on pneumatic technology, were first used in 1580.
 From the 17th to the 19th century, airguns played a considerable role in hunting and warfare.
 Because fire-powered guns hadn’t yet caught up to them or exceeded them in utility.
-Plus, back then, powder guns were difficult to use in rain or wet weather.
+Plus, powder guns were difficult to use back then in rain or wet weather.
 But air guns performed fine under those conditions.

 Commercial mass production of air guns began in the U.S. in 1886.
 The company that made this possible was Plymouth, Michigan’s William F. Markham’s Markham Air Rifle Company.